UWPCE-PythonCert/py220_extras/content/lesson06/assignment.md

 Your job is to diagnose and fix the poor performance.
 And you will need to use an evidence-based approach, using timing, profiling, and any other tools you may need.
 You will need to document this as you go, and submit this documentation with your assignment.

+All code is in lesson06 in this repo.

 ## Important constraints
 Many, many teams use this program.
 So many in fact, that no-one knows who uses it.
 This means that you must not change the way the program is called in any way at all, so that you don't break dependencies.